 If you work in construction, demolition or industrial window washing you know how dangerous it can be on a daily basis.
 On the job injuries occur more often than you may think.
 Some common construction and demolition accident scenarios include:

-These are all cases that the Flushing, Queens personal injury lawyers of The Popick Law Firm PC have successfully handled for years.
+These are all cases that the Flushing, Queens construction accident attorneys of The Popick Law Firm PC have successfully handled for years.

 New York Law has accepted the policy consideration that workers need to be protected while performing the dangerous activity of construction, demolition and industrial window washing.
 The protections come under the New York Labor Laws.
 One law provides absolute liability against the owner, general contractor or other party that has the right to direct and control a worker's activities.
 New York State Labor Law section 240(1), commonly known as the "Scaffold Law" mandates that an owner, general contractor or other party who directs and controls a worker's activities is absolutely liable for the worker's injuries if they are injured as a result of the application of gravity, regardless of the worker's own negligence.
 This law applies to workers who fall from a ladder or scaffold because it slid out, broke or was not adequate for the job.
 The rule also applies to other devices or objects that are being used as the functional equivalent of a ladder or scaffold.
 For example, someone is standing on a bucket or desk to reach a height.
 If they fall, they have an action under 240(1).
 An owner, general contractor or other party with the right of direction and control is not liable if it can show that the Plaintiff was the sole proximate cause of their injury.
 This would include establishing that the worker misused the equipment or did not follow instructions.